What is Building Control?

 Examples of where an application is required are: extensions, loft conversions and structural alterations.
 For further information please use the interactive house tool below:

-Adur & Worthing Councils also have a booklet containing information about extending your home:
+Adur & Worthing Councils also have guides containing information about extending or renovating your home, see:

 - Building Regulations - on the GOV.UK website